Nigeria drops arms trafficking charges against Russian sailors

 Arms smuggling to and through Nigeria is rife, with demand fuelled by an Islamist rebellion in the north and by armed robbery, kidnapping, oil theft and piracy in the south.

-Nigeria is also sometimes used as a conduit for shipping arms to other conflict-ridden parts of West Africa, which experts say has overtaken the coast of Somalia as the region of the continent worst affected by piracy.
+Nigeria is also sometimes used as a conduit for shipping arms to other conflict-ridden parts of West Africa.